aljaz0/aljaz0/README.md

 - 👋 Hi, I’m @aljaz0
-- 👀 I’m interested in primarily in C# on .Net platform.
+- 👀 I’m interested primarily in C# on .Net platform.
 I have previously done a lot of work with Visual Basic 6 (and previous versions way back in the past)
      I have just recently created a github profile to become active in the open source community.